Arthur and the Minimoys: Filming

 The animation was produced by the French company BUF Compagnie, which hired approximately 100 animators, most of them from French animation schools and without any previous experience.
 Besson wanted a photorealistic environment, and BUF initially used microlenses to film physical environments, but eventually instead used photogrammetry, where a digitized photograph of a real object is manipulated with a computer.
 Sets were built to 1:3 scale, which allowed the animators to use natural elements, such as plants and grass.
 While the film did not use motion capture, real actors were used as reference, and recorded with 13 to 14 video cameras, but without the markers used in motion capture.
-Besson directed their performances.
-In terms of lip sync with actors' dialog, the French animators could not cope with the English phonemes.
-For Madonna and David Bowie, a camera was used to record their lips to help the animators.
-The animation was done with proprietary software.